Gabaldonlab/redundans/README.md

 ### UNIX installer
 UNIX installer will automatically fetch, compile and configure Redundans together with all dependencies.
 It should work on most UNIX systems, but was only tested on some platforms.
 It will install all dependencies from the scratch, ignoring versions already installed.
-**This is EXPERIMENTAL version, so you may want to create new user for installation process, so your working environment is not damaged!**
+**This is EXPERIMENTAL version, so you may want to create new user for installation process, to avoid data loss!**
 ```bash
 # sudo adduser test && su test
 bash <(curl -Ls http://bit.ly/redundans_installer)
 ```

 ### Docker image
-You need to install [docker](https://www.docker.com/) first `wget -qO- https://get.docker.com/ | sh`.
+First, you  need to install [docker](https://www.docker.com/): `wget -qO- https://get.docker.com/ | sh`
 Then, you can run the test example by executing:
 ```bash
 # process the data inside the image - all data will be lost at the end